Matt Waters, CPA, MBA, CGMA

 Former Lease Accounting Manager with the Largest Home Improvement Retailer in the U.S.

-I worked with a Fortune 50 retailer when the initial lease accounting regulation draft was released and the entire accounting industry was buzzing.
+I worked with a Fortune 50 retailer when the initial lease accounting regulation draft was released, and the entire accounting industry was buzzing.
 I received requests from the highest level of the organization to analyze our lease obligations and forecast their impact on the balance sheet.
 Soon afterward, I was asked to lead the company’s efforts to prepare for the new standards, because we understood that they presented a “not if, but when” situation.

 As we considered our obligations, we recognized that consolidating all lease data into one department would help gain efficiency in the preparation of financial reports, 10K footnotes, budgets and forecasts.
-Initially I was concerned that other departments, which had traditionally housed their own lease data, might resist the move to consolidate all of their lease information with the accounting group.
+Initially I was concerned that other departments, which had traditionally housed their own lease data, might resist the move to consolidate all of their lease information with accounting teams.
 I was sensitive to protecting relationships across departments, and I made sure to communicate that I was not interested in restricting the ability to manage their leases.
 After explaining how our efforts would bolster the visibility and control over lease data, there were no objections.
 Everyone was happy to help.